 First and foremost reason, because of its complexity.
 Kubernetes is a complex body of software with many moving parts.
 In order to get the most out of it, you need either to get expensive support from your hosting provider, or your team will have to go through the steep learning curve themselves.

 Secondly, the return on investment, especially for start-ups is very small.
 Running your own container orchestration incurs on an additional charge, which can result to be more expensive than what your application itself might cost you alone!
+If you are using ECS, there’s no additional cost for using ECS.
+You only pay for the resources your applications consume.

 Even when you are using Amazon EKS, as your Kubernetes provider, you have to pay 20 cents per hour for EKS control plane alone in the USA.
 This doesn’t even include the EC2 instances that you will have to allocate as worker nodes.
 Keep in mind that there will be quite a few of these EC2 instances since the application is supposed to be scalable.
 Here is a Beginner’s Guide to create Amazon EC2 Instances.